vercel/next.js/examples/static-vs-ssg-vs-dynamic/README.md

 ### Server-side generated pages

-Look in `./pages/ssg.tsx` to folow along.
+Look in `./pages/ssg.tsx` to follow along.

 A server-side generated page (SSG) is slightly more advanced.
 It's still a static page in the end, but there is a chance to query data server-side at `yarn build` time.
 To do this, we take